Canon James Buonemani | Organist and Director of Music

 He has guest conducted on several occasions the William Ferris Chorale of Chicago and the Chicago Choral Artists.

-Since 1995, James Buonemani has been Organist & Director of Music for St. James’ Church, Los Angeles, CA. Celebrating its 21st season, the “International Laureates Organ Series” was founded by Buonemani in cooperation with the Ahmanson Foundation to provide the greater Los Angeles community the opportunity to hear world-class artists on the church’s magnificent pipe organ in seven free recitals annually.
-Under his direction, the Choir of Saint James’ has toured England three times and is planning a fourth tour to Australia in June of 2018.
+Since 1995, James Buonemani has been Organist & Director of Music for St. James’ Church, Los Angeles, CA. Now in its second decade of concerts, the “International Laureates Organ Series” was founded by Buonemani in cooperation with the Ahmanson Foundation to provide the greater Los Angeles community the opportunity to hear world-class artists on the church’s magnificent pipe organ in seven free recitals annually.
+Under his direction, the Choir of Saint James’ has toured England three times.
 Prior to his position at St. James’, Buonemani was Organist & Director of Music for the Church of the Epiphany in Washington, DC, where he developed the church’s weekly Tuesday Afternoon Concert Series and launched the Epiphany Artists Series featuring full-length programs of drama, music and dance.
 In 1992, he founded and conducted "Musicians Against AIDS," a fund-raising event which featured musicians from the National Symphony and musical luminaries baritone John Shirley-Quirk and the American Boychoir.

 In June of 2015, Mr. Buonemani conducted a choir of over 200 voices in Walt Disney Concert Hall marking the 150th anniversary of Episcopal Ministry in Southern California, at which time the Rt.
 Rev. Jon J. Bruno, Bishop Diocesan of Los Angeles, conferred on him the title Honorary Canon of the Cathedral Center of St. Paul, acknowledging his extraordinary contributions to the musical life of the Episcopal Church.